maxhatchlearn/maxhatchlearn-pathlearn/learning_path_facebook_react.md

-Facebook/React - A declarative, efficient, and flexible JavaScript library for building user interfaces.
+Facebook/React
 ================================================================================

-## Facebook/React Module
+## A declarative, efficient, and flexible JavaScript library for building user interfaces.

 ### Intro